archead/Pathfinder/README.md

 # Pathfinder

-A collection of pathfinding algorithms vizualized with pyGame
+A collection of pathfinding algorithms vizualized with pyGame.

 ## Currently implemented:

-### Grassfire
+Grassfire

 ### TO-DO: